Pachylioides

-Pachylioides is a monotypic moth genus in the family Sphingidae erected by Ronald W. Hodges in 1971.
+Pachylioides is a monotypic genus of moths in the family Sphingidae erected by Ronald W. Hodges in 1971.
 Its only species, Pachylioides resumens, was first described by Francis Walker in 1856.

 Distribution

 It is found from Argentina, Brazil, Bolivia and Paraguay north through Central America (including Panama, Costa Rica and Mexico) and the West Indies.

 Biology

 Adults are on wing in several generations in the tropics.

 The larvae feed on Echites umbellata, Ficus carica and other Ficus species.